regits2501/xwiz-client/README.md

   twizlent.OAuth(args)
   .then(function fulfilled(o){
       if(o.error)              // not 200OK responses (has o.error.statusCode, o.error.statusText, o.error.data)
-      if(o.data)               // (200OK) will have data on succesfull twiz.haste(accessToken) call on server
+      if(o.data)               // (200OK) will have data on succesfull xwiz.haste(accessToken) call on server
-      if(o.redirection)        // Will have an o.redirection set to *true* when twiz.continueOAuth() is called on                                     // server and user is redirected.
+      if(o.redirection)        // Will have an o.redirection set to *true* when xwiz.continueOAuth() is called on                                     // server and user is redirected.
 Serves as a notifier for redirections. o.xhr                    // Always present in case you need to pull some data from response
                                // (like custom server headers you might be sending)
-  }, function rejected(err){ // twiz errors
+  }, function rejected(err){ // xwiz errors
      // err is instance of Error()
      // has err.name, err.message, err.stack ...
   })